TobiMichael96/dotfiles/README.md

 2. `cd trizen`
 3. `makepkg -si`

 After that you can install all AUR packages.
-Just run `trizen -S - < ~/.config/aur_list.txt` to install those.
+Just run `trizen -S --needed - < ~/.config/aur_list.txt` to install those.

 Now you are ready to feel the power that comes with a Unix system.